Whittaker functions from motivic Chern classes: Motivic Chern classes of Schubert cells and the Hecke operators

-It remains to prove the second equality.
-We essentially rewrite the proof of \cite[Thm.
-5.2]{AMSS19:motivic}, and for completeness we include the details.
-Observe that the class $\mathcal{T}_u(\iota_{id})$ is supported on the Schubert variety $X(u^{-1})$, thus its expansion into Schubert classes contains only classes $\cO_v$ where $v \le u^{-1}$.
-In addition, $\langle \cO_v, \iota_{w_0} \rangle = 0$ for $v<w_0$.
-Therefore, $\langle \mathcal{T}_u(\iota_{id}), \iota_{w_0} \rangle = 0$ for $u<w_0$.
-Then by adjointness, By Lemma \ref{lemma:prod} the last quantity is nonzero only if $u=v$, and in this case, using for instance \cite[Prop.
-6.1 (b)]{AMSS19:motivic} we obtain that Combining the previous two equalities and the equation \eqref{E:pf1} we obtain that On the other side, observe that the left Weyl group multiplication commutes with the Grothendieck-Serre duality $\mathcal{D}$, it fixes both $y$ and $\lambda_y(T^*_X)$ (since $T^*_X$ is a $G$-equivariant bundle), and it satisfies $w_0.
+Combining the previous two equalities and the equation \eqref{E:pf1} we obtain that On the other side, observe that the left Weyl group multiplication commutes with the Grothendieck-Serre duality $\mathcal{D}$, it fixes both $y$ and $\lambda_y(T^*_X)$ (since $T^*_X$ is a $G$-equivariant bundle), and it satisfies $w_0.
 MC_y(Y(w)^\circ) = MC_y(X(w_0 w)^\circ)$.
-Then by definition of the pairing and by equation \eqref{E:Poincare} we obtain Combining the last two equations, and since the Poincar{\'e} pairing is non-degenerate, it follows that as claimed. \end{proof}
+Then by the definition of the pairing and by Equation \eqref{E:Poincare} we obtain Combining the last two equations, and since the Poincar{\'e} pairing is non-degenerate, it follows that as claimed. \end{proof}